Point of Sale

 Though Square offers many benefits for small businesses, the company is really a payments provider first, and a POS provider second.
 To support the needs of high-volume FSRs and QSRs, there are several reasons why a restaurant-specific POS solution like TouchBistro is the better choice:

 TouchBistro was specifically built by restaurant people, for restaurant people.
 This means that the core POS features are equipped with everything you need to run a restaurant, from the menu management software to the advanced reporting functions.
-TouchBistro also offers a wide variety of add-on solutions designed to help restaurants as they grow, expand, or even change their business model in light of events like COVID-19.
+TouchBistro also offers a wide variety of add-on solutions designed to help restaurants as they grow, expand, or even change their business model in the wake of the pandemic.

 And while you might not realize it at first, having a POS system that can grow with you is important.
 Sure, Square for Restaurants can carry out most basic restaurant management functions.
 However, Square’s restaurant POS system was designed as more of an extension of the company’s payments terminal – not the other way around.
 With a system like Square, you end up with a more bare-bones POS solution that may not be able to keep up with your growing and changing business.